Man named William Shakespeare, one of the first to get Pfizer vaccine, sets off pun cascade

 Britain launches the West’s first mass coronavirus vaccination — with a Maggie and a William Shakespeare first in line

-Shakespeare was administered the Pfizer vaccine by nurse May Parsons who arrived in the United Kingdom from the Philippines 17 years ago.
+Shakespeare was administered the Pfizer vaccine by nurse May Parsons, who arrived in Britain from the Philippines 17 years ago.
 The nurse was applauded after giving the first shots and later told “Good Morning Britain” that she was “proud to contribute to stopping the pandemic.”

 While many on social media celebrated the vaccine rollout, some users claimed the reaction was “much ado about nothing.”

-Shakespeare received his shot after 90-year-old grandmother Margaret Keenan, who said she felt “privileged” to be the first person in the West to be vaccinated against the coronavirus which has ravaged the United Kingdom, plunging the country into two lockdowns and claiming at least 61,000 lives.
+Shakespeare received his shot after 90-year-old grandmother Margaret Keenan, who said she felt “privileged” to be the first person in the West to be vaccinated against the coronavirus.
+The virus has ravaged Britain, plunging the country into two lockdowns and claiming at least 61,000 lives.

 Both Shakespeare and Keenan found instant fame Tuesday as footage of them receiving the vaccine was widely watched at home and abroad.